kelsipage/kelsipage.github.io/_projects/1_project.md

 <br>
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        <iframe src="https://1drv.ms/x/c/7426DB25AA193AE9/IQTIdrPEStiJQ7FsA6XLy6kJAXVqkHs0g866QCV_qbu143Y" width="100%" height="600" frameborder="0" scrolling="no" class="rounded z-depth-1"></iframe>
+        <iframe src="https://1drv.ms/x/c/7426DB25AA193AE9/IQTIdrPEStiJQ7FsA6XLy6kJAXVqkHs0g866QCV_qbu143Y" width="100%" height="300" frameborder="0" scrolling="no" class="rounded z-depth-1"></iframe>
     </div>
 </div>
 <br>
 Looking at the racial makeup of the school districts that are paying a greater percentage of their annual budget to cyber charter schools vs. districts that paid less was more distinct.
-Most of the minority majority school districts paid 5% of their annual budget to cyber charter schools, as well as Aliquippa and Chester-Upland, the schools paying the highest and 4th highest percentages.
+Most of the minority majority school districts paid 5% of their annual budget to cyber charter schools, as well as Aliquippa and Chester-Upland; the schools paying the highest and 4th highest percentages.
 <br>
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">